dealfonso/jq-wizard/README.md

         - Default: `true`
    - *autofocus*: If true, automatically sets the focus on the first input INSIDE the tab, when shown.
         - Default: `true`

+## Events

+The wizard also triggers two events, and you can subscribe to them:

+   - *jq-wizard.begin*: Called whenever the "begin" function is called (it is also triggered when the wizard is created).
+     - Handler: `begin(obj, stepname, steppos)`

+   - *jq-wizard.update*: Called whenever the interface is updated (i.e. when the step is shown).
+It is also triggered when the wizard is created.
+     - Handler: `update(obj, stepname, steppos)`

+In case that you want to receive the